abyala/advent-2016-clojure/README.md

   * Special thanks to [Stack Overflow](https://stackoverflow.com/a/26076537) for a nice function to create all permutations of a set.

+* Day 22
+  * I am so angry at this problem.
+I spent hours and hours trying to write this and rewrite this, looking for potential memory issues, bad algorithms, inefficient usages of the language, etc. No, this was a gimmick.
+To get to the answer, you had to manually inspect the data (or draw it out), and come up with an algorithm that does not always for the problem statement, but rather just happens to work for this one particular scenario.
+What a horrible problem.
+  * In case I ever read this again, the secret is to see that in the data grid, there happens to be a horizontal wall of very large disks that have little available space (in my case, at y=14), and nothing can get past that.
+Further, there is one disk that's empty, so we assume _circumstantially_ that all data must be swapped into this one disk.
+So the solution is to move the empty data to the left of the wall, then all the way to the top (y=0), then to the right and onto the target data spot.
+Then the data can move one spot to the left by moving the empty disk down, twice to the left, back up, and then swap, so that's x*5.
+  * I hope there aren't more of these in other AoCs.

 * Day 23
   * Once again, there's some clever trick that makes part 2 efficient, but I'm not spending my time on it.
   So instead, this test case completes in somewhere between 1 and 3 hours.